ArcNLET-Py/ArcNLET-Py/docs/UserManual/loadestimation.rst

 Outputs
 -------

--  **Output Results for NO\ 3:** The output is a list showing the calculated load values for each water body.
+-  **Output Results for NH\ 4**, **Output Results for NO\ 3**, and **Output Results for P:** The output is a list showing the calculated load values for each water body and can be seen in Tables 5-1 - 5-3 below.
    The output is exported to a tabular format, which can be opened in any spreadsheet program.
 A water body feature ID of -1 in the designation for all plumes that did not intersect a water body.
-   The output columns are:
+The output columns are:\
 a. **Water body FID:** The Water body FID indicates where all flow paths terminate.
 The water body corresponding to this FID can be determined using the ArcGIS Pro Information tool or by opening the attribute table